Code-Institute-Submissions/milestone-project-113/README.md

    - The Discover Australia logo is also a link which takes the user back to the home page.
    - The footer also contains key links which take the user to the destination pages and contact us modal.
    - The user can click the back to top button at any time to take them back to the top of the page if they want to access the navigation bar.
 They can also access links to key parts of the site in the footer.
-   - The website is structured in a logical way with the hero image slider, discover the best of Australia carousel and gallery on the Home page, each destination on it's own page and the contact form in a modal which can be opened from any page.
+   - The website is structured in a logical way with the hero image slider, discover the best of Australia carousel and gallery on the home page, each destination on it's own page and the contact form in a modal which can be opened from any page.

 2. To be able to find out about the top attractions in Australia.